 Section 2 covers requirements and recommendations for the Groundwater Rule (GWR).
-The Groundwater Rule applies to all PWSs that use groundwater, including consecutive systems, which do not combine all of their groundwater with surface water or with groundwater under the direct influence of surface water prior to treatment.
-Groundwater systems that do not provide at least 4-log virus inactivation and/or removal at or before the first customer are required to collect source water samples whenever a routine RTCR sample tests positive for bacteria or, for consecutive systems, to notify their groundwater supplier.
+The Groundwater Rule applies to all PWSs that use groundwater, which do not combine all of their groundwater with surface water or with groundwater under the direct influence of surface water prior to treatment.
+Groundwater systems that do not provide at least 4-log virus inactivation and/or removal at or before the first customer are required to collect source water samples whenever a routine RTCR sample tests positive for bacteria.
 There are four types of source water samples:

-TG = triggered source water sample collected in response to a routine RTCR coliformpositive sample,

-AD = additional source water sample collected in response to a fecal indicator positive triggered sample,

-NEW = collected from a new well prior to first use as a potable water source, and AS = Assessment source water sample collected when directed by the department.
+- TG = triggered source water sample collected in response to a routine RTCR coliform-positive sample, - AD = additional source water sample collected in response to a fecal indicator positive triggered sample, - NEW = collected from a new well prior to first use as a potable water source, and - AS = Assessment source water sample collected when directed by the department.

 Further information on the Groundwater Rule and its requirements can be found in the "Bacteria Sampling Plan GWR Supplement" in Section 2.
 This document also contains the necessary components that must be included in this sampling plan.
-The supplement for consecutive systems is available for download or printing from the DNR Drinking Water website http://www.iowadnr.gov/WS-Forms, which can then be inserted where noted in this document, or you may contact the DNR for a copy if you do not have Internet access.
 Section 2: Groundwater Rule Supplement to the Bacteria Sampling Plan must be completed if applicable to your system, to include these elements:

-- When sampling is required; - · Guidelines for determining which sources must be sampled; - Further compliance steps; and, - Items to be included on the map mentioned above.
+- When sampling is required; - Guidelines for determining which sources must be sampled; - Further compliance steps; and, - Items to be included on the map mentioned above.